ethanhamilthon/leverans/docs/docs/quick_start.md

 ## Updating and Creating a Database

 Now let's imagine that we decided to use a database in our application.

-Leverans has a couple of options [already configured](/databases/ready-to-go).
 Let's choose the most popular one - Postgresql.

 Now we need to do two things: Create a database and connect to our application.
 Let's modify our config file: